mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 The FSP requesting the conversion must always set a transfer expiry time to allow for use cases in which a swift completion or failure is needed.
 If the use case does not require a swift completion, a longer expiry time can be set.

 The arbiter of the expiry of a conversion request is the switch; or, in the case where a switch is not present, the FXP.
-A single point of evaluation for timeout times is required because the communicating participants may be relatively small and informal institutions and the implementation of a system to prevent clock drift among all participants may be challenging.
+A single point of evaluation for timeout times is required because the FSPs may be relatively small and informal institutions and the implementation of a system to prevent clock drift among all participants may be challenging.

 No participant in a currency conversion should unilaterally time a conversion out.
 The FSP requesting the conversion MUST request information about the status of a conversion if it suspects that the conversion has been interrupted.
 The response to this request may be either a finalised state, in which case the requesting FXP MUST act according to that state, or it may be RECEIVED or PENDING.
 These are non-finalised states which mean that the status of the conversion is indeterminate and the requesting FSP MUST take no action.